-> - The faculty sponsor of a student grant proposal MUST be a Newcomb Fellow and should be from the student’s major department.
-The faculty sponsor should be willing to guide the applicant through the Internal Review Board process, if necessary.
+- The faculty sponsor of a student grant proposal MUST be a Newcomb Fellow and should be from the student’s major department.
+The faculty sponsor must agree to guide the applicant through the Internal Review Board process, if necessary.
 A list of current Newcomb Fellows is available at the Newcomb College Institute’s website.

 - An applicant may submit a proposal for a particular project in only ONE category.